Hi, I’m Nikki.

 - My current workout obsession is heavy lifting, but there was a time when I was terrified of the weight room.

 - My audible account is a shame spiral of trashy vampire romance novels.

-- I got my first fitness gig when I was 19 after the Pilates teacher at my gym stole a bunch of company money and ran away to Jamaica.
+- I got my first fitness gig when I was 19 after a fitness instructor at my gym stole a bunch of company money and ran away to Jamaica.
 I showed up for class and the group fitness manager asked me to teach it!

 Who knew exercise could be your newest guilty pleasure?